How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Golden Pavilion Kyoto Japan

-After exploring the preserved streets to your heart’s content, head over to Kinkaku-ji Temple— one of Japan’s most iconic buildings.
-This temple was originally built in 1397 as a residence for shogun Ashikaga Yoshimitsu.
+After exploring the preserved streets to your heart’s content and experiencing Philosopher’s Path for yourself, head across town to Kinkaku-ji Temple—one of Japan’s most iconic buildings.

-It’s another super-crowded landmark, but it’ll be easy to snap a few photos without other people in view.
+Yes, it’s another super-crowded landmark, but it’ll be easy to snap a few photos without other people in view.

 There’s a path that will take you around the pavilion and through some peaceful garden areas.
 The park is a beautiful place to walk around and admire, so make sure you have at least 1-2 hours to just stroll around.

 There is also a little courtyard with ice cream, snacks, and bathrooms.
+Admission is 500 yen.

 Gion District